"I'm told my father was particularly proud of the IT department, run by a dynamic go-getter, a genius, and a man from Ireland."

 - Alliterative Name: Maurice Moss.

 - All Periods Are PMS: Jen's "visit from Aunt Irma".
 To make matters worse, Roy and Moss start exhibiting the same symptoms as though their cycles are synchronizing, even though they're men.

 - All Women Love Shoes: Jen had the urge to buy a certain pair of shoes even though they don't make them in a big enough size like hers.

 - Ambiguously Human: No one is quite sure what exactly Richmond is.

 - Amusing Injuries: Roy endures quite a few.

 - Combined with Groin Attack in Douglas' electric pants he has to wear as part of his sexual harassment suit settlement with Jen.
 They malfunction horribly, sending random jolts of electricity into his scrotum with increasing regularity.note

 Douglas: It's like being tazed in the balls, only painful.

-Back for the Finale: Richmond in the Season 4 finale... and again in the final episode, albeit as a goth again.
+- Back for the Finale: Richmond, who was previously Put on a Bus, in the Season 4 finale... and again in the final episode, albeit as a goth again.

 Moss: I spoke to the Elders of the Internet not one hour ago.
 I told them about Jen winning Employee of the Month, and they were so impressed that they wanted to do whatever they could to help.